gokulnathperiasamy/CustomViewDemo/README.md

 # Custom View Demo

-> A basic sample which shows how to use Android Custom View.
+> A basic sample which shows how to create Custom View in Android.

 #### Steps to create a Custom View in Android: